 The workday for driver training teachers who hold teaching licenses will be the same as for all certified teachers as established by the local board of education.
-Driver training teachers who hold DMV certificates must be coded to 5110-012-148.
+The teachers are to be paid based on the certified salary schedules and coded as a classroom teacher.
+Driver training teachers who only hold DMV certificates, not a driver training educator license, must be coded to 5110-012-148 and their rate of pay can be negotiated by the LEA.